prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>SDK defines the Azure SDK config that is being used to authenticate.
+<p>sdk defines the Azure SDK config that is being used to authenticate.
 See <a href="https://learn.microsoft.com/en-us/azure/developer/go/azure-sdk-authentication">https://learn.microsoft.com/en-us/azure/developer/go/azure-sdk-authentication</a>
 Cannot be set at the same time as <code>oauth</code> or <code>managedIdentity</code>.</p>
 <p>It requires Prometheus &gt;= v2.52.0 or Thanos &gt;= v0.36.0.</p>